zeusontop/ensemble-learning/README.md

  The file named Xgboost uses the Xgboost model to train and predict.

 The file named GradientBoostingRegressor uses the GradientBoostingRegressor model to train and predict.

+The file named DesicionTreeRegressor uses the desicion tree model to train and predict.And we use its results to be the baseline.